dnelson86/arepo/documentation/source/parameterfile.md

 ``ADAPTIVE_HYDRO_SOFTENING``

   The logarithmic spacing for the adaptive gas softenings table, as described above.
-Must be larger than one.
+This is the multiplicative factor by which the next discrete softening length is larger than the previous one.
+Consequently, must be larger than unity.

 -----